awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.Tuning.md

-# Tuning Aurora MySQL with wait events and thread states<a name="AuroraMySQL.Managing.Tuning"></a>
+# Tuning Aurora MySQL<a name="AuroraMySQL.Managing.Tuning"></a>

-Wait events and thread states are an important tuning tool for Aurora MySQL\.
+Wait events and thread states are important tuning tools for Aurora MySQL\.
 If you can find out why sessions are waiting for resources and what they are doing, you are better able to reduce bottlenecks\.
 You can use the information in this section to find possible causes and corrective actions\.

+Amazon DevOps Guru for RDS can proactively determine whether your Aurora MySQL databases are experiencing problematic conditions that might cause bigger problems later\.
+Amazon DevOps Guru for RDS publishes an explanation and recommendations for corrective actions in a proactive insight\.
+This section contains insights for common problems\.

 **Important**
 The wait events and thread states in this section are specific to Aurora MySQL\.
 Use the information in this section to tune only Amazon Aurora, not Amazon RDS for MySQL\.